project-chip/connectedhomeip/docs/guides/BUILDING.md

 gn args --list out/custom
 ```

-### Build Examples
+## Build examples

-Examples can be built in two ways, as separate projects that add CHIP in the
+Examples can be built in two ways, as separate projects that add Matter in the
-third_party directory, or in the top level CHIP project.
+third_party directory, or in the top level Matter project.

 To build the `chip-shell` example as a separate project: